Azure/iotedge/samples/c/azure-iot-direct-method-sample-c-sdk/README.md

 This Direct Method Sample is an amendment based on Azure IoT C SDK filter module example where the direct method handler is missing.

-J&J Clouds Robotic engagement robotic solution may leverage this sample by registering moduleMethodCallback function with moduleClient object and initializing in SetupCallbacksForModule.
+The customer code-with engagement may leverage this sample by registering moduleMethodCallback function with moduleClient object and initializing in SetupCallbacksForModule.

 1. Add moduleMethodCallback function in main.c
 2. Initialise IoTHubModuleClient_LL_SetModuleMethodCallback under SetupCallbacksForModule function in main.c